 Probably, Tibet would be regarded as the home of the tradition of making tea with butter.
 The traditional version is called Po Cha in Tibetan culture.
 We know that in Asia, especially in China, there is a very old history of tea.
-That was just the one fact we shared in our 10 facts about tea post in case you missed it.

 They way it is made is using a traditional ingredient called Pu-erh which is a fermented green or black tea.
 The ingredients are all added in a wooden churn called a “changdon” which is used to mix the brewed tea along with added yak butter and Himalayan salt.